mviewer/mviewer/demo/addons/print/README.md

 **That's all !
 Now, learn how to manage and use a custom layout with a simple JSON file.**

-## Create you own template
+## Layout with a JSON template

+A template represents the configuration of the elements to be printed in a JSON file.

 According to the previous configuration, you can use a custom layout template by mviewer application.

-### What is a layout template ?

-A template represents the configuration of the elements to be printed in a JSON file.

 The default template is available in `demo/addons/print/layouts/standard.json`.

-We will describe it to understand how to create you own template.
+We will describe it in next chapters to understand how to create you own template (*open standard.json template beside for a better understanding*) .

-### Formats & Orientations
+## Formats & Orientations

 A template will contains only one A4 format with 2 available orientation : landscape / portrait.